SigursteinnOli/KEST2LG05DU-Lokaverkefni/README.md

 10/5/20
 We woke up early and used Microsoft Teams to talk and share the project and continued where we left off.
+We started by installing samba and created a empty share directory for IT and management to have control of.
+After getting the permissions to work it was time to give them remote access via ssh. we managed to figure that out and started working on the apache server.
+It started well and the apache server was running but then we ran into problems that we couldn't figure out.